abizovnuralem/go2_ros2_sdk/README.md

 ## Development

 To contribute or modify the project, refer to these resources for implementing additional features or improving the existing codebase.
-PRs are welcome.
+PRs are welcome!
-1. We need to optimize perfomance of the lidar and point cloud sync
+1. We need to optimize the performance of LiDAR and point cloud synchronization.
-2. We need to ingertare camera stream
+2. We need to integrate the camera stream.

 ## Thanks
-Special thanks to @legion1581, @tfoldi, @budavariam, @alex.lin and TheRoboVerse community for their work on this project!
+Special thanks to @legion1581, @tfoldi, @budavariam, @alex.lin and TheRoboVerse community!